 HISTORY: Built in the late 1950s, this area was part of the 1100 acre eucalyptus forest planted by Adolf Sutro.

 PLAYGROUNDS: The nearest playground, Midtown Terrace, is on Clarendon Avenue.
 It has a play structure for young children, and a new basketball court.
-It was closed for renovation for some months, but reopened in early November 09.

 FOREST TRAILS: Above our neighborhood is the 80-acre Mount Sutro Open Space Reserve and Interior Green Belt, otherwise known as Sutro Forest.
 It’s a 125-year old cloud forest, ethereal and muddy in summer, less so in the spring and fall.
 If you like woodlands, it’s worth visiting at any time.
 It’s accessible via a number of (unmarked) trailheads.